jaegertracing/jaeger/README.md

 #### OpenTelemetry

 On 28-May-2019, [the OpenTracing and OpenCensus projects announced](https://medium.com/opentracing/merging-opentracing-and-opencensus-f0fe9c7ca6f0) their intention to merge into a new CNCF project called [OpenTelemetry](https://opentelemetry.io).
+The Jaeger and OpenTelemetry projects have different goals.
+OpenTelemetry aims to provide APIs and SDKs in multiple languages to allow applications export various telemetry data out of process, to any number of metrics and tracing backends.
+The Jaeger project is primarily the tracing backend that receives tracing telemetry data and provides processing, aggregation, data mining, and visualizations of that data.
+The Jaeger client libraries do overlap with OpenTelemetry in functionality.
 OpenTelemetry will natively support Jaeger as a tracing backend, and eventually might make Jaeger native clients unnecessary.
 For more information please refer to a blog post [Jaeger and OpenTelemetry](https://medium.com/jaegertracing/jaeger-and-opentelemetry-1846f701d9f2).

 ### Multiple storage backends